piotrszymaniec/Looty-ref/README.md

   ... //what and where
  }
  ```
+ - [x] read how looty caches data and rules of refreshing content
  - [ ] add clickable row, to lit it
  - [ ] add last caching time
  - [ ] add progress of retrieving stashes example: 5 of 25